premmohantyagi/collectdates/README.md

 # collectdates
-Collect all date format from a string
+Collect all date format from a string in PHP